IntegrCiTy/zerobnl/README.md

 # zerobnl

-Co-simulation tool based on zeromq, docker and python.
+Distributed co-simulation tool based on ZeroMQ, Docker (Swarm and Compose) developped in Python.